Changes are coming to the Safe Sport Area - Please ensure you are aware of your current obligations.

 In addition, Swimming Australia and its Clubs will endeavour to become and remain compliant at all times with the Seven Standards of the Safeguarding Children Accreditation Program of the Australian Childhood Foundation.
 The Standards as set out below, when implemented in their totality, support Swimming Australia and its Clubs to develop and maintain an effective child safe culture across all of their activities, programs and services.

-Most of the items above are covered within the Safe Sport Framework and resources that each club has adopted as part of your affiliation with SwimmingSA / Swimming Australia however this does not preclude clubs from instigating additional processes and procedures specific to your venue/club.
+Most of the items above are covered within the National Integrity Framework and resources that each club has adopted as part of your affiliation with SwimmingSA / Swimming Australia however this does not preclude clubs from instigating additional processes and procedures specific to your venue/club.

 Additionally, in SA all sport and recreation organisations that provide services to children 17 and under must have lodged a statement with the Department for Education and Child Development to confirm they are meeting the obligations of a child safe environment - this is an obligation under the Children's Protection Act 1993.
 SwimmingSA has submitted a Child Protection Statement on behalf of every swimming club in SA.
 Further information regarding this can be found at www.decd.sa.gov.au/child-protection/child-safe-environments